gamidivamsi/React-shopping-cart-project/README.md

 In react applications, we need to have different routes for our application. so for that, this command is used.

 # Command Used At The Time Of Execution
+These commands are used at the time of execution.

+# npm start
+Runs the app in the development mode. open http://localhost:3000/ to view it in the browser

+The page will reload when you make changes.